What do I need to know before retiring in Norway?

 When we asked people what advice they would give someone preparing to move to Norway, they said...

 "Absolutely take this opportunity... what a beautiful country and great experience.
 You make what you want out of it...
 Take advantage of a country that offers incredible outdoor activities/sports.
-I was never into skiing, hiking, cycling, but I am a convert...at 45 years old and ejoying what the outdoors has to offer here and have yet to see anywhere else like it in the world," remarked another expat in Oslo, Norway.
+I was never into skiing, hiking, cycling, but I am a convert...at 45 years old and ejoying what the outdoors has to offer here and have yet to see anywhere else like it in the world," said another expat in Oslo, Norway.

 Get Quote